fronteradevs-utrgv/cs-mentorship-program/mentor-guides/swe-guide.md

   - Interview prep resources (refer to Week 2 section C)
 - Assignments!
   - Edit your resume
-  - Find three internships/jobs to apply to for the next hiring term (don’t apply yet!
-Just find the job listing)
+  - Find three internships/jobs to apply to
   - Why we’re doing this
     - Staying resume-ready to prepare to reach out to recruiters and apply to positions
     - Understanding how to make the most of your experiences and projects